anilghuge/Spring/Proj01SetterInjection/SetterInjection.md

 ## Conclusion

-In summary, an XML parser, like the one built into Springâ€™s IOC container, is an essential tool for efficiently reading, verifying, and processing XML data.
+In summary, an XML parser, like the one built into Spring’s IOC container, is an essential tool for efficiently reading, verifying, and processing XML data.
 The built-in **SAX parser** enables Spring applications to manage configurations defined in XML files in a memory-efficient and event-driven manner.

 # IOC Container and Spring Bean Scopes